nicolasgioanni/LeetNotes/Notes/blind75.md

 - **Space Complexity:** O(n): O(row * col)
 - **Notes:**
   <ul>
-    <li>Idea: Iterate through top/bottom, left/right sides and recursivly dfs go inward storing valid coordinates in sets (coordinates that are in a path to ocean)
+    <li>Idea: Iterate through top/bottom, left/right sides and recursively dfs go inward storing valid coordinates in sets (coordinates that are in a path to ocean)
       <ol type="1">
         <li>Top/Bottom: Iterate through cols and recursive dfs on every coordinate on the top and bottom row (0, rows -1)</li>
         <li>Left/Right: Iterate through rows and recursive dfs on every coordinate on the left and right cols (0, cols - 1)</li>